Azithromycin is an antibiotic medicine.

 - digoxin for some heart problems

-- a statin medicine to lower your cholesterol - such as simvastatin and atorvastatin
+- a statin medicine to lower your cholesterol, such as simvastatin or atorvastatin

-For this reason, it's important that you tell your doctor if you're taking medicines that can affect your heartbeat as a side effect.
+Tell your doctor if you're taking medicines that can affect your heartbeat, including:

-- antipsychotics - used to treat severe mental health problems
+- antipsychotics used to treat mental health conditions

-Check the leaflets that come with your medicines and talk to a pharmacist or your doctor if you have any worries.
+Check the leaflets that come with your medicines and talk to a pharmacist or your doctor if you are worried.